cdown/battery-notify/README.md

     cargo install battery-notify

+If you don't want to use `warn_on_mons_with_no_ac`, you can compile with `--no-default-features` to avoid depending on x11rb.

 ## Features

 - Small, easy to understand codebase
 - Notifications on battery state change
 - Works with multiple batteries
 - Warnings on low/critical battery percentages
-- Warnings when connected to a monitor but not mains power
+- Warnings when connected to a monitor but not mains power (X11 only)
 - Ability to sleep the computer with a custom command on critical percentage

 ## Usage